LetteraUnica/HuffPost-analysis/final-project/report.md

 ![](images/dataset.png)

 Huffpost is an american news aggregator and blog and covers a vast variety of topics including, politics, business, entertainment, tech, lifestyle and others [4].
-Rather than using data from a single outlet ex CNN, MSNBC, Fox, and so on, using articles from a news aggregator should help to have a more balanced view of the discussion topics.
-However, it must be said, that the site "was created to provide a liberal alternative to the conservative news websites such as the Drudge Report" [4].
+Rather than using data from a single outlet ex.
+CNN, MSNBC, Fox, and so on, using articles from a news aggregator should help to have a more balanced view of the discussion topics.
+However, it must be said that the site "was created to provide a liberal alternative to the conservative news websites such as the Drudge Report" [4].
 So it can't be considered to have an unbiased view of the world.

 ## Data cleaning

 ### Text cleaning

-To clean the article text, which is represented by the "full_text" column, we performed the following preprocessing steps is the following order:
+To clean the article text, which is represented by the "full_text" column, we performed the following preprocessing steps in the following order:

 * Lowercase all words: New York --> new york
-* Replace all numbers with zeros: 2016 -> 0000
+* Replace all numbers with zeros: 2016 --> 0000
 * Remove Hashtags: #America --> $hashtag (the regex used was `#[a-z0-9_]+`)
 * Remove punctuation, in particular ```!"#&\'()*+,-./:;<=>?@[\\]^_`{|}~```
-* Stemming with SnowballStemmer
+* Stemming, with SnowballStemmer
-* Remove Stopwords with list from `nltk.stopwords`
+* Remove stopwords, with list from `nltk.stopwords`
-* Join bigram collocations: the first 1000 by pmi
+* Join bigram collocations, the first 1000 by pmi

 For the punctuation notice that we didn't remove the symbols `%` and `$`, that's because we think those symbols would give insight on the category since the articles also talk about business and finance.

 As for the bigram collocations, joining the first 1000 was chosen manually by inspecting the collocations.

-Finally, we din't perform lemmatisation because the spacy preprocessing pipeline, even by disabling everyting apart from the lemmatizer, took about 30ms per document, and, considering that we have 200k documents that would have taken us two hours.
+Finally, notice that we din't perform lemmatisation that's because spacy preprocessing pipeline, even by disabling everyting apart from the lemmatizer, took about 30ms per document, considering that we have 200k documents this step alone would have taken us 2 hours.

 ### Category merging

-The articles, as we said, are classified in 41 categories, however a lot of these categories are duplicates or very similar.
-For example:
+The articles, as we said, are classified in 41 categories, however a lot of these categories are duplicates or very similar, for example:
 * ARTS, ARTS & CULTURE, CULTURE & ARTS
 * WELLNESS, HEALTY LIVING
 * FOOD & DRINK, TASTE